tuxpoldo/entertain-xbmc/README.md

 -----

-The XBMC Entertain Plugin integrates live TV streaming via [Deutsche Telekom's Entertain] [1] IPTV service into XBMC. his plugin is useful for occasional live TV viewing.
+The XBMC Entertain Plugin integrates live TV streaming via [Deutsche Telekom's Entertain] [1] IPTV service into XBMC.
+This plugin is useful for occasional live TV viewing.
 If you require power features like time shift viewing or recording, you should consider installing a TV backend server like tvheadend, vdf or dvbviewer.
 It allows to view all german public channels (Öffentlich-Rechtliche